naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

+last update of this page is Friday 31 March 2023 08:58:53 AM UTC

 | Stack Name | released on    | current version    |
 | :----- | :---: | :---: |
 |ansible|2023-03-27|v2.14.4|
 |beats|2023-03-30|v8.7.0|
+consul
 |docker-ce|2020-12-02|v19.03.14|
 |ecs|2023-03-30|v8.7.0|
 |elasticsearch|2023-03-30|v8.7.0|